-Recommendation to Grant an Aquaculture Licence application (variation) for site (T03/030F)
+Recommendation to Grant an Aquaculture Licence application (variation) for site (T03/030E)

-The Minister's determination is requested please in relation to an application for an Aquaculture Licence from T.L.
+The Minister's determination is requested please in relation to an application for the renewal of an Aquaculture Licence from T.L.
 Mussels Ltd., Clonard Business Park, Whitemill Industrial Estate, Wexford, for a site in Wexford Harbour, Co.
 Wexford.